smantha4/csc-agility-platform-sdk/README.md

 <code>mvn clean install -Dmaven.legacyLocalRepo=true</code>

-**To Build a perticular module:**

-From module root folder or from project root folder.

-<code>mvn clean install -pl <module name> -am </code>

-OR

-simply run <code>"mvn package"</code> from module root, if you already ran mvn clean install earlier.

 **To Build dependent project like adapters:**

 make sure you ran maven build, then from project root folder, run